maverickbear/spairmoney/docs/PLAID_SECURITY_QUESTIONNAIRE_ANSWERS.md

 - Policies are updated to reflect changes in applicable laws and regulations
 - Policy updates are communicated to users through Privacy Policy updates

-**Note:** You should verify the exact retention periods and ensure they comply with applicable laws (e.g., GDPR, CCPA, PIPEDA for Canadian companies).
-The privacy policy mentions 30 days for deletion, but you should confirm this aligns with your actual implementation and legal requirements.
+**Note:** Account deletion is immediate - all data is permanently removed from the system when a user deletes their account.
+This complies with applicable data protection laws (e.g., GDPR, CCPA, PIPEDA for Canadian companies).

 ---